 Stopping Budget End Runs

-Profligate spending is the Achilles heel of a democracy, and we must compel a much needed focus on our national financial capabilities and priorities.
+Profligate spending is the Achilles heel of a democracy, and we must compel a much-needed focus on our national financial capabilities and priorities.
 The process of setting priorities is one of the most difficult tasks of government, but it is a key to effective governance.
-To do it successfully, all requests for benefits from the government must be submitted to the discipline (and transparency) of the annual budget.
+To do it successfully, all requests for benefits from the government must be submitted to the discipline and transparency of the annual budget.

 Summary of the Amendment

 Targeted individual and corporate income tax credits and deductions shall be reauthorized annually in the federal budget.
 Targeted credits and deductions are those that benefit only special interests and are not freely available to members of the general public.
-This will force Congress to review and prioritize these subsidies annually with all federal expenditures, which is the proper forum for evaluating them.
+This will force Congress to review and prioritize these subsidies annually with other federal expenditures, which is the proper forum for evaluating them.